 For Robyn, yoga has opened the essence of her truest self.
 Teaching since 2008, Robyn completed her Level III teacher training with Gaiatri Yoga in June 2011.
 She also completed a pre and post natal specialty with Gaiatri Yoga in April 2011.

 Yoga has been a guiding force in Melinda's life for many years.
-She started practicing over 10 years ago and quickly began to notice the physical, emotional and spiritual benefits, which fueled her desire to learn more and deepen her personal practice.
+She started practicing yoga in 2003 and quickly began to notice the physical, emotional and spiritual benefits, which fueled her desire to learn more and deepen her personal practice.

 In Melinda's work as counsellor she has also witnessed the incredible impact that yoga has in promoting healing, wellness and personal growth.
-Melinda completed her teacher training at Essential Yoga Studio, in Fernie BC and is a 200Hour RTY with Yoga Alliance.
+Melinda completed her teacher training at Essential Yoga Studio, in Fernie BC and is a 200Hour RTY with Yoga Alliance in 2013, and started teaching at CYI in 2014.

-Gerard is a devoted husband, father and grandfather and has been operating his family electronics business in Lethbridge since 1966.
+Gerard is a devoted husband, father and grandfather and has been operating his family electronics business in Lethbridge since 1966, and has been instructing Tai Chi since 2014 at CYI.

 For Shannon, yoga started as a fun and enjoyable physical activity that came in and out of her adult life for years.
 It wasn’t until the physical toll of carrying and birthing three baby boys in a short period of time that the practice of yoga became a part of her daily journey.
 She began to notice reduced pain and an increase of general physical health.
 As her practice deepened, the affect that her daily practice had on her often turbulent mental health struggle was bit only noticeable to her, but also her family and friends.
 Yoga transformed from a hobby to a passion.